Low Beam vs. High Beam vs. Fog Lights (When To Use Which)

 What Are Headlights vs. Fog Lights?

 Headlights come in two settings: low beam and high beam.
 When you turn the headlights on, they’ll automatically set to low beam.
-You can activate the high beam setting by either pushing or pulling the turn signal stalks (depending on your car).
+You can activate the bright beam setting by either pushing or pulling the turn signal stalks (depending on your vehicle).

 The difference between high beams and low beams will be explained below.
 In brief, high beams allows you to see much farther ahead (in most situations) but will blind other road users.
-As such, low beams will be used much more frequently.
+As such, low beams will be utilized much more often.

 Don’t confuse the headlights with the sidelights/parking lights.
 These are the setting before the low beams on the dial/stalk, and they remain on at the same time as the headlights to assist them.